johntyree/urxvt-perls/README.md

-A small collection of perl extensions for the rxvt-unicode terminal emulator.
+A small collection of Perl extensions for the rxvt-unicode terminal emulator.

 Installation
 ------------